zhangyuejoslin/SpC-NAV/README.md

 # Code and Data for Paper "Towards Navigation by Reasoning over Spatial Configurations"
-Our paper is accepted in SpLU workshop of ACL2021. https://aclanthology.org/2021.splurobonlp-1.5/
+Our paper is accepted in SpLU workshop of ACL2021.\\
+paper:
+https://aclanthology.org/2021.splurobonlp-1.5/

 ## Environment Installation